tdwg/ltc/README.md

 - The [Collection Descriptions Interest Group](https://www.tdwg.org/community/cd/) is the parent [interest group](https://www.tdwg.org/about/process/) that chartered this task group to develop a Collection Descriptions metadata standard.
 For further information about the parent interest group, see https://github.com/tdwg/cd

 #### How to cite Latimer Core
-Citations provide attribution, visibilty and thus support to the work of the authors and of Biodiversity Information Standards (TDWG) as not-for profit organization.
-At the same time they promote transparency and accountability, enabling a rights-based approach to standard development.
+Citations provide attribution, visibility, and thus support to the work of the authors and of Biodiversity Information Standards (TDWG) as a not-for-profit organization.
+At the same time, they promote transparency and accountability, enabling a rights-based approach to standard development.

 To cite the current release of the LtC standard
 - Grant, S., Jones, J., Webbink, K., Woodburn, M., Vincent, S., Trekels, M., Buschbom, J., Groom, Q. J., Norton, B., Sanderson, R., Engelbrecht, I., Baskauf, S. J., Addink, W., Bloom, D., Breugelmans, L., Chapman, C., Dröge, G., Grosjean, M., Hahn, A., Krimmel, E., Paul, D., Raes, N., Robertson, T., Ulate, W. & Biodiversity Information Standards (TDWG).
 TDWG Latimer Core (LtC) Standard [Standard]. https://github.com/tdwg/ltc